salpo/summer-gold/README.md

 # sumor-oralie
-c++ projects pulled from a popular textbook
+solutions to projects pulled from a popular c++ textbook

+Copyright 2015 Niccolò Terreri